itmo-wad/Gabriel-Araujo-hw1/README.md

 # Gabriel-Araujo-hw1

-The page have 4 sections: a short description about me, some technologies that I'am familiar with, a short description of 3 of mine and my contact informations.
+The page have 4 sections: a short description about me, some technologies that I'am familiar with, a short description of 3 projects of mine and my contact informations.

 Implemented features:
 1. Redirecting default route to '/profile'